AndreRudolph/impulsephp-doc/docs/controller/page_listener.md

 	}</code>
 </pre>

+You may also pass an array of parameters to the sendEvent method.
+An instance of the class PageListenerEvent will be automatically be passed to every subscribed page listener.
+It provides a getter method to retrieved the previousely passed arguments.

 <h4><a id="#unsubscribe-page-listener">Unsubscribe page listener</a></h4>

 When a global page listener is no longer referenced from any component and thus be removed from the page, the controller will be automatically unsubscribed as a global page listener.